 Step 3: Validating Your Setup

-Log into your 3CX Management Console, go to “Dashboard” → “Firewall” and run the 3CX Firewall Checker.
-This will validate if your firewall is correctly configured for use with 3CX.
+Log into your 3CX Management Console, go to “Dashboard” > “Firewall” and run the 3CX Firewall Checker to validate if your firewall is correctly configured for use with 3CX.

 More information about the Firewall Checker can be found here.